numpy/numpy/doc/source/user/absolute_beginners.rst

 integers.
 If you specify an integer, the result will be an array of that length.
 The shape should be compatible with the original shape.

 ``order:`` ``C`` means to read/write the elements using C-like index order, ``F`` means to read/write the elements using Fortran-like index order, ``A`` means to read/write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.
 (This is an optional parameter and doesn't need to be specified.)

 If you want to learn more about C and Fortran order, you can :ref:`read more about the internal organization of NumPy arrays here <numpy-internals>`.
 Essentially, C and Fortran orders have to do with how indices correspond to the order the array isstored in memory.
 In Fortran, when moving through the elements of a two dimensional array as it is stored in memory, the **first** index is the most rapidly varying index.
 As the first index moves to the next row as it changes, the matrix is stored one column at a time.
 This is why Fortran is thought of as a **Column-major language**.
 In C on the other hand, the **last** index changes the most rapidly.
 The matrix is stored by rows, making it a **Row-major language**.
 What you do for C or Fortran depends on whether it's more important to preserve the indexing convention or not reorder the data.

 :ref:`Learn more about shape manipulation here <quickstart.shape-manipulation>`.

-:ref:` Learn more about shape manipulation here <_quickstart.shape-manipulation>`

 How to convert a 1D array into a 2D array (how to add a new axis to an array)